-The Wylie Grant was awarded to support Dr. Monahan's research identifying the mechanisms responsible for vein graft, angioplasty, and stent failure.
-Dr. Monahan studies the body's reaction to surgery known as intimal hyperplasia.
+The Wylie Grant was awarded to support Dr. Monahan’s research identifying the mechanisms responsible for vein graft, angioplasty, and stent failure.
+Dr. Monahan studied the body’s reaction to surgery known as intimal hyperplasia.

-Dr. Monahan has identified a protein, MARCKS, that when knocked down, inhibits smooth muscle cell migration and proliferation with no effect on endothelial cells.
-He is presently exploring the mechanism of the differential effect of MARCKS signaling in these two cell types.
+Dr. Monahan had identified a protein, MARCKS, that when knocked down, inhibits smooth muscle cell migration and proliferation with no effect on endothelial cells.
+He was at work exploring the mechanism of the differential effect of MARCKS signaling in these two cell types.
 This protein is potentially a powerful target for the prevention of intimal hyperplasia.
-The work that Dr. Monahan is doing with support from the Wylie Scholarship represents the important first steps in the development of a therapy to prevent the formation of intimal hyperplasia.
+The work that Dr. Monahan did with support from the Wylie Scholarship represents the important first steps in the development of a therapy to prevent the formation of intimal hyperplasia.

-Dr. Monahan is presently on the faculty at the University of Maryland School of Medicine where he is performing his research.
-He is mentored by a former Wylie Scholar, Dr. Rajabrata Sarkar.
+Dr. Monahan was on the faculty at the University of Maryland School of Medicine where he performed his research.
+He was mentored by a former Wylie Scholar, Dr. Rajabrata Sarkar.